What if I think my child has SEND?

 Pupils whose need for long term support at a highly individualised level may require an EHC Plan.

-All pupils who are part of the UHI have an ECH Plan or Statement because of their high level of need.
+All pupils who are part of the ENPRO have an ECH Plan because of their high level of need.

 We involve parents through: